 One question we get asked a lot is what is the difference between Attributes, Additions, Options and Variants and how are they supposed to be used?
 These features are very helpful when creating your products and can give added definition that can be both beneficial to you and your customers.
-However, they can be quite confusing when you first start, and can often be called different things by other ecommerce software providers, so we've put together a guide to explain just how each one is supposed to be used on your Bluepark online shop.
+However, they can be quite confusing when you first start, and can often be called different things by other ecommerce software providers, so we've put together a guide to explain just how each one should be used on your Bluepark online shop.

 Additions are items or services that are add-ons to a main product.
-This could be anything from an optional mug box for mugs, engraving on jewellery and an uploaded photo for a personalized canvas print.
-An addition shouldn’t ever be something that you may plan to sell online as its own product.
+This could be anything from an optional mug box for mugs, engraving on jewellery, and an uploaded photo for a personalized canvas print.
+An Addition shouldn’t ever be something that you may plan to sell online as its own product.

 When an option is created the values can be unique for every product the option is assigned to.
 For instance, if you created an option of Size, you could then assign this to one product with the values of small, medium and large, then assign the same option of Size to another product and have the values of 10, 12, 14 and 16.

-Each product can have up to 500 variants assigned to it, which may sound a lot, but when you start to work out how many combinations just a small number of options will create it actually isn't that many.
+Each product can have up to 500 Variants assigned to it, which may sound a lot, but when you start to work out how many combinations just a small number of options will create it actually isn't that many.
 For instance, if you had a product that offered 3 different sizes, 12 different flavours and 14 different colours, this would create 504 variants, which would be too many.

-In this case you may want to keep the sizes and colours as options but set the flavours as additions.
+In this case you may want to keep the sizes and colours as Options/Variants but set the flavours as Additions.
 It will display exactly the same on the product page and it will allow the price, weight and etc to change according to which size and colour is chosen.
-However, the flavour choice wouldn't affect things like the SKU or stock level.If you have any questions about attributes, additions, options and variants please leave a comment below.
+However, the flavour choice wouldn't affect things like the SKU or stock level.